-Together they now comprised the new Arm Poblachtach na hÉireann (APnahÉ) or in the English language the Army of the Irish Republic or Irish Republican Army (IRA) whose purpose was to defend the Irish Republic and the Provisional Government of the Irish Republic proclaimed on the steps of General Post Office or GPO in Dublin.
-Unfortunately confusion about the timing and nature of the uprising meant a national insurrection failed to materialise and instead a number of isolated risings took place around the island of Ireland (largely in Dublin city and county, but with smaller actions in Waterford, Wexford, Meath, Louth, Tyrone, Fermanagh and Galway).
-After several days of fighting during which much of the city-centre of Dublin was destroyed by British ground and naval artillery, the Forces of the Irish Republic in the capital surrendered to the far larger British Occupation Forces which had now flooded the country with reinforcements.
+Together these groups comprised the new Arm Poblachtach na hÉireann (APnahÉ), that is the Army of the Irish Republic or Irish Republican Army (IRA), whose purpose was to defend the Irish Republic and the Provisional Government of the Irish Republic proclaimed on the steps of General Post Office or GPO in Dublin.
+Unfortunately confusion about the timing and nature of the uprising meant a national insurrection failed to materialise and instead a number of isolated risings took place across the nation (largely in Dublin city and county, but with smaller actions in Waterford, Wexford, Meath, Louth, Tyrone, Fermanagh and Galway).
+After several days of fighting during which much of the main thoroughfares of the capital city were destroyed by British ground and naval artillery, the Forces of the Irish Republic in Dublin surrendered to the British Forces.
 Within days fighting around the rest of the island came to a halt as well (though in fact skirmishes both in Dublin and elsewhere continued for some time, principally through sniping and isolated attacks).

 How People Viewed The Rising

-The reaction of the general public in Dublin, the centre of British rule in Ireland for 800 years and the most thoroughly colonised region of the island outside of the north-east, was mixed.
-Within the large local British or British Unionist population (Protestants and Roman Catholics who viewed themselves as Irish and British or exclusively British), the majority feeling was of hostility to the “Rebels” and support for the British state in Ireland.
-Since this community was closely invested in the continuance of British rule to protect its privileged political, social, economic and cultural standing in the country it was the one that was the most vocal it its expressions of loyalty to Britain and calls for “retribution” against the “Rebels”, their supporters, families and communities.
-Indeed when captured or surrendered Irish Republican revolutionaries paraded by the British Forces through British Unionist areas of the city came under verbal and physical assault from crowds of mainly working-class and some middle-class British loyalists publicly mixing together in ways that probably hadn’t been seen since the last visit of a British head of state to the island.
-Earlier during the actual fighting stage of the Rising crowds of British Unionists had also lined the streets to cheer passing British troops in the more middle-class southern suburbs of the city, after the soldiers had disembarked from transport-ships arriving from Britain.
+The reaction of the general public in Dublin, the centre of British rule in Ireland for 800 years and the most thoroughly colonised region of the island-nation outside of the north-east, was mixed.
+Within the large local British Unionist population (Protestants and Roman Catholics who viewed themselves as Irish and British or exclusively British), the feeling was of hostility to the “Rebels” and support for the British state in Ireland.
+Since this community was closely invested in the continuance of British rule to protect its privileged political, social, economic and cultural standing it was the one that was the most vocal it its expressions of loyalty to Britain and calls for “retribution” against the “Rebels”, their supporters, families and communities.
+Indeed when captured or surrendered Irish Republican revolutionaries were paraded by the British Forces through Unionist areas of the city they came under verbal and physical assault from crowds of mainly working-class and some middle-class British loyalists publicly mixing together in ways that hadn’t been seen since the last visit of a British head of state to the island.
+Earlier during the actual fighting stage of the Rising crowds of Unionists had also lined the streets to cheer passing British reinforcements in the more middle-class southern suburbs of the city after the soldiers had disembarked from transport-ships arriving from Britain.

-On the other hand the reaction of the Irish or Irish Nationalist community in Dublin, the majority one in the region, was much more complex.
+On the other hand the reaction of the Irish Nationalist community in Dublin, the majority one in the region, was much more complex.
 Living under absolute and virtually unbroken British rule for centuries had inculcated in it the idea of the absolute might and mastery of the British Empire: not just in Ireland but across the globe (a belief encouraged by the British state itself through every aspect of intellectual life, from education to literature).
-The suggestion that Irish people could successfully rise up against the British in Ireland seemed like madness and simple wish fulfilment to most ordinary Dubliners.
-Most men and women simply couldn’t imagine such a thing happening (however much they may have desired it).
-Living in the “police state” created by British colonial rule, where the conspicuous presence of the paramilitary police force of the Royal Irish Constabulary (RIC) and dozens of British military garrisons around the island was a daily reminder of the might of Britain, very few could imagine anything else.
-Just as importantly generations of Irish people had been made to believe, through centuries of British propaganda, that the Irish as a race were “unfit” to govern themselves: too uneducated, unintelligent, uncivilized.
+The belief that Irish people could successfully rise up against the British in Ireland seemed like madness to many ordinary Dubliners.
+Most men and women simply couldn’t conceive of such a thing happening (however much they may have desired it).
+Living in the “police state” created by British colonial rule, where the conspicuous presence of the paramilitary police force of the Royal Irish Constabulary (RIC) and dozens of British military garrisons around the island was a daily reminder of who the true rulers of the Irish were, very few could imagine anything else.
+Just as importantly generations of Irish people had been made to believe, through centuries of propaganda, that the Irish as a race were “unfit” to govern themselves: too uneducated, unintelligent, uncivilized.

 Outside of Dublin, in those rural areas where the British writ did not run so firmly, the civilian population was much more vocal in its support.
-In Galway and Wexford and other places the scattered revolutionaries were greeted as an army of liberation in some villages and parishes, while the handful of local RIC officers who enforced British rule with such iron determination barricaded themselves into their fortified police barracks or fled to the next biggest British military garrison.
-Only when the news of the surrender by the Provisional Government in Dublin reached them did local people in country districts retreat into their customary guise of silence and withdrawal, so as not to be singled out for retribution by the British state and its many, many servants in Ireland.
-Yet, even here, more “rebels” found a willing and helpful hand than not, and many young men simply discarded their weapons and equipment and returned home to their families and communities in the more isolated rural areas who closed ranks around them.
+In Galway and Wexford, in small villages and parishes the scattered revolutionaries were greeted as an army of liberation, while the handful of local RIC officers who enforced British rule with such iron determination barricaded themselves into their fortified police barracks or fled to the nearest military garrisons.
+Only when the news of the surrender by the Provisional Government in Dublin reached them did local people in country districts retreat into their customary guise of silence and withdrawal so as not to be singled out for retribution by the British state and its many, many servants.
+Yet, even here, more “rebels” found a willing and helpful hand than not, and many young men simply discarded their weapons and equipment, returning home to their families and communities who closed ranks around them.

 The Myths of 1916

-The great myth of the Easter Rising is the claim that the decision by the British military and government to execute the members of the Provisional Government of the Irish Republic and other principal figures who had participated in the insurrection, led to the turning of public opinion in Ireland in favour of the revolutionaries.
-The implication is that before those terrible, retributive deaths by British military firing squads the Irish people as a whole were opposed to the “Rebels” and were accepting of the need to put down the “Rebellion”.
-But, as we have seen, nothing further could be from the truth.
+The great myth of the Easter Rising is the claim that the decision by the British to execute the members of the Provisional Government of the Irish Republic and other principal figures who had participated in the insurrection led to the turning of public opinion in Ireland in favour of the revolution.
+The implication is that before the retributive deaths by British firing squads the Irish people as a whole were opposed to the “Rebels” and were accepting of the need to put down the “Rebellion”.
+But as we have seen nothing further could be from the truth.

-However, as we know, history took quite a different path.
-The British soon realised their mistake in listening to the advice of their “West British” co-nationals in Ireland, and within eight years the Unionist population in three-quarters of Ireland was abandoned to its own fate as the British colony in Ireland was reduced to a bloody rump centred in the north-eastern corner of the island where the single greatest concentration of an ethnically British population lived as a local majority.
+However, as we know, history took quite a different turn.
+The British soon realised their mistake in listening to the advice of their “West British” co-nationals in Ireland, and within eight years the Unionist population in four-fifths of Ireland was abandoned to its own fate as the British colony on the island-nation was reduced to a bloody rump centred in the north-eastern corner of the country where the single greatest concentration of an “ethnically” British population lived as a local majority.
 But that, as they say, is another story.